Find out why AFABC membership matters!

 - Finding families for waiting children and youth through our Wendy's Wonderful Kids recruiters.

 Our education program ensures that families gain a solid foundation of knowledge, which helps them make decisions.
-We offer sessions for prospective adoptive parents, current adoptive parents, foster parents, and adoption professionals.
+We offer sessions for prospective adoptive parents, current adoptive parents, and adoption professionals.
 Our programs are delivered in a variety of formats across the province, including information sessions, face-to-face workshops, webinars, and online courses.

 Family-to-family support services